JusteraGroup/Data-Analytics/README.md

-# Power BI Demo Projects
+# Power BI Projects

-This repository contains a collection of demo projects showcasing various features and functionalities of Power BI.
+This repository contains a collection of projects showcasing various features and functionalities of Power BI.

 ## Table of Contents